 I do not trouble you with all the "canards" and "on dits" which come to one's ears from all sides in this classic land of rumours, for I might fill quires -and each letter would be a rectification of the former one; but above all things, don't believe the Government papers.
 I don't send you any more stories of the brutality of the soldiers during "the days," as a friend of mine, an eminent name as a writer, is preparing a reliable history, which he is going to send to me for publication in the Leader; it will be most interesting and important.
-Here, however, is a little ancedote which I can vouch for.
+Here, however, is a little anecdote which I can vouch for.
 The Siècle (Cavaignac's paper) reappeared a few days since.
 It was suddenly suspended again; the reason given was, that it abridged and altered the accounts of the departments given in the Government organs; for I should tell you that all the independent papers confine themselves to a reproduction of official documents.
-M. Havin, the chief editor (and ex-representative and ex-deputy, a man of the highest respectability), went to M. de Morny to inquire the reason for suspension, and to state that the Siècle had positively not altered the Government accounts.
+M. Havin, the chief editor (and ex-representative and ex-deputy, a man of the highest respectability), went to M. de Morny to inquire the reason for suspension, and to state that the Siècle had positively not altered the Government

 M. de Morny: Do you suppose then, M. Havin, that I suspended you for any reason of that kind?
 That was the ostensible reason: the real one is simply that I have the power to do so, and I choose to exert that power.
-Besides, why are you so anxious under severe police surveillance-it is the Civil Engineers, mostly pupils of the Polytechnic School.
+Besides, why are you so anxious to appear when you cannot write in opposition to us?